 I am trained as a classical violinist, and a self-taught composer.
 I hold a Bachelor of Music Performance with first class Honours from the Sydney Conservatorium of Music.
 Unfortunately I developed focal dystonia in my left hand towards the end of my degree.
-Since the beginning of 2015, I have been enrolled in a Bachelor of Science at the University of Sydney, majoring in mathematics.
+In 2015, I enrolled in a Bachelor of Science at the University of Sydney, majoring in mathematics.
 Now I have graduated with first class Honours in Pure Mathematics.

 Click here to read my series of blogposts on focal dystonia.

 Continue reading below to see my ‘official’ biography.

 Jonathan Mui was born in Hong Kong in 1991 and started playing the violin at the age of five.
 He has studied with internationally renowned teachers such as Prof. Shi-xiang (Peter) Zhang, Charmian Gadd, and Prof. Ole Bøhn.
 Jonathan holds a Bachelor of Music with first class honours from the Sydney Conservatorium.
 During his studies, he served many times as concertmaster of the Conservatorium Chamber and Symphony orchestras.
 As a recitalist and chamber musician, he has performed with such artists as Einar Steen-Nøkleberg, Geir Henning Braaten, Daniel Herscovitch, and David Fulmer.

 As a member of the Australian Youth Orchestra (AYO), he went on the international tour in 2013, performing under the baton of Christoph Eschenbach and with soloist Joshua Bell in such venues as the Sydney Opera House, Concertgebouw Amsterdam, Berlin Konzerthaus and the Menuhin Festival in Gstaad.
 As part of AYO Chamber Players, Jonathan has also performed at the Musica Viva Festival in Sydney in 2013, and received chamber music coaching from Lambert Orkis.